-We told you last summer about the R22 phase out and with warmer temperatures approaching, Gordon's Service Experts wanted to remind you of your choices.
+We told you last summer about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your choices.

 RECAP:

-If you have an AC system installed before 2010, it likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed before 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.
+Starting in 2010, the making and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 HIGHLIGHTS: